 Highway 2 Railroad Corridor Burlington Northern Santa Fe Railroad and Omaha Public Power District Contract

-Burlington Northern Santa Fe (BNSF) railroad and Omaha Public Power District (OPPD) announced they have signed a new partnership agreement where BNSF will deliver freight to the OPPD power plant near Nebraska City.
+In August 2020, Burlington Northern Santa Fe (BNSF) railroad and Omaha Public Power District (OPPD) announced they had signed a new partnership agreement where BNSF would deliver freight to the OPPD power plant near Nebraska City.

 BNSF Train Travels Through Lincoln to Nebraska City